-Although balancing your hormones can feel overwhelming and confusing – especially when we’re over 40 – there are really just three key things to keep in mind when putting together a hormone balancing diet plan:
+Although balancing your hormones can feel overwhelming and confusing – especially when we’re over 40 – there are really just three key things I like to keep in mind when it comes to a hormone balancing diet plan:

 - Inflammation: chronic inflammation wrecks gut health and puts the body in fight-or-flight mode.
 Fight-or-flight results in more cortisol production and contributes to imbalances in insulin, estrogen, progesterone and more).

 - Nutrient density: the more nutrients we consume the better.
 These nutrients help to protect us from the harmful effects of inflammation, while also nourishing the liver, gut, endocrine glands and other organs that affect hormone balance.

 - Macronutrient balance: it’s important to eat a healthy balance of proteins, fats and carbs because severe restrictions of any one food group can have serious hormonal consequences.
 For example, severe restriction of carbs contributes to missing periods, while severe restriction of fat can affect the production of sex hormones (all of which use fat as their raw material).

-So, overall, the ideal diet for hormone balance should prioritize anti-inflammatory and nutrient-dense whole foods, as well as a healthy balance of the 3 main food groups (protein, fats and carbohydrates).
+With these three things in mind, I personally lean on an anti-inflammatory and nutrient-dense (whole food) plan, with a healthy balance of the 3 main food groups (protein, fats and carbohydrates).